mlhartme/rafer/README.md

    * myTracks
       * you have to save a track before restart or running out of battery :(
       * you have to restart tracking after every reboot :(

+## Directories

+* Raws: where to store recent raws - I use a local drive for this
+* Jpegs: where to store recent jpegs - I use Google Drive or Dropbox for this
+* Backups: where to permanently store raws and jpegs.
+Includes everything from raws and jpegs